vinhcsed/cs1-lab9-starter/README.md

 ### Other Requirements
 * The bag array must be dynamically allocated to the specified size
 * Aside from what is provided in the starter code, **the index operator `[]` is not allowed in this program**.
-All array operations should be accomplished using pointers.
+Array operations should use only pointers.
 * Your program logic must be organized into functions; you will be graded on code cleanliness and design.

 #### Example